-Figure 6. -- Genetic samples from the 2008 chum salmon bycatch identified by early (blue), middle (brown), and late (green) temporal groupings.
+Figure 6. -- Genetic samples from the 2010 chum salmon bycatch identified by early (blue), middle (brown), and late (green) temporal groupings.
 NMFS statistical areas are designated in the legend.

-Figure 7. -- BAYES stock composition estimates and 95% credible intervals for the early, middle, and late periods (defined in Table 2) from the 2005, 2006, 2007, 2008, and 2009 chum salmon bycatch.
+^{Figure 7. -- BAYES stock composition estimates and 95% credible intervals for the early, middle, and late periods (defined in Table 2) from the 2005-2010 chum salmon bycatch.
 The 95% credible intervals for the 2005 Eastern GOA/PNW grouping are not shown because this region represents a sum of the SE Alaska/N. BC, Skeena, and BC/Washington groupings used in the 2005 analysis (Guyon et al. 2010).
-Not shown is the SW Alaska region for which estimates never exceeded 5.6%.
+Not shown is the SW Alaska region for which estimates never exceeded 5.6%.}

 BAYES stock composition estimates were made as described previously for each of the three temporal strata for each year.
-Gelman and Rubin shrink statistics were in all cases were below 1.10, suggesting strong convergence to a single posterior distribution.
+Gelman and Rubin shrink statistics were in all cases below 1.09 and suggested strong convergence to a single posterior distribution.
 The stock composition estimates differed between time periods (Fig. 7).
-As reported previously with the 2005, 2006, 2007, and 2009 chum salmon bycatch samples (Guyon et al. 2010, Marvin et al. 2011, Gray et al. 2011, Gray et al. 2010), there was a shift in the regional contributions of the 2008 chum salmon sample stock composition estimate over time, with North American stocks more dominant in the early sampling and Asian fish more dominant in the later sampling period.
-For example, fish from the Eastern GOA/PNW region were more prevalent in the early part of the season (Weeks 24-29) than the later (Weeks 35-43), whereas the inverse relationship was apparent for stocks from Asia (Fig. 7).
-In both 2008 and 2009, the decrease in contribution of fish from the Eastern GOA/PNW Region (Prince William Sound to Washington) over time was proportionally greater than that observed for Western Alaska (Fig. 7), which may be due to an increase in sampling in area 509 during the early part of the "B" season for those years.
+As reported previously with the 2005-2009 chum salmon bycatch samples (Guyon et al. 2010; Marvin et al. 2011; Gray et al. 2010; Gray et al. 2011a,b), there was a shift in the regional contributions of the 2010 chum salmon sample stock composition estimate over time, with East Asian and North American stocks more dominant in the early sampling and fish from North Asia more dominant in the later sampling period.
+However, the prevalence of fish from the eastern Gulf of Alaska/Pacific Northwest region in the early part of the season (Weeks 24-29) apparent in 2008 and 2009 was not repeated in 2010.
+The contribution of fish from North Asia in the latest period (Weeks 35-41) was double that from the early periods and resulted in the highest level observed for this region across the 6vear time period.
+The higher contribution from East Asia in the earliest period may be due to an increase in sampling in area 521 during the early part of the "B" season.
 Relatively small sample sets can bias the stock composition estimates, but the overall trends were repeatable across years and were also observed for chum salmon bycatch samples analyzed from the 1994-1995 years (Wilmot et al. 1998).
-This demonstrates that stock compositions of the chum salmon bycatch change during the course of the season, but leaves unanswered whether these changes are due to temporal or spatial differences in the sample sets.
+This demonstrates that the stock composition of the chum salmon bycatch changes during the course of the season, but leaves unanswered whether these changes are due to temporal or spatial differences in the sample sets.